jhvanderschee/jekyllcodex/_without-plugin/webshop.md

 {% raw %}<a href="/cart" class="addtocart" price="1.00" description="test">Add to cart</a>{% endraw %}
 ```

-#### Step 6.
-Fine-tuning
+### Questions?

 Once you got it running, you can fine-tune everything by editing the Liquid/HTML code.
 Are you unable to figure out how to create nice product pages with product variants?
-Feel free to look at the source code of this website on Github.
+Just look at the source code of this website on Github.
 Still need help?
 Ask a question on Stack Overflow, or pay me to help you.